 That’s why as his wife you want to turn to his Creator because you cannot do it alone.
-You cannot hold your husband and make him feel better.
+You cannot hold your husband to make him feel better.
 You can’t be sexy enough to make him want you.

 Like I pointed out earlier, sometimes the more you try, the more frustrating it is for both of you.
 Do not assume you know what he is going through.